-501 FAMILY-LIFE PATTERNS IN THE ECONOMICALLY DEPRIVED HOME 2 credits Study of family life orientation and life-style patterns among economically deprived with em-phasis on impact or socioeconomic and psychological deprivation on family members throughout family life span.

-503 ADVANCED FOOD PREPARATION
+- 501 FAMILY-LIFE PATTERNS IN THE ECONOMICALLY DEPRIVED HOME 2 credits Study of family life orientation and life-style patterns among economically deprived with em-2 credits phasis on impact or socioeconomic and psychological deprivation on family members throughout family life span. - 503 ADVANCED FOOD PREPARATION 3 credits Prerequisite: 141 or 245 or permission of instructor.

-be counted toward major.

-Prerequisite: 141 or 245 or permission of instructor.
 Study of advanced techniques of food preparation.
 Introduction to and interpretation of classic and foreign cuisines.
-Emphasis on individualized experience, skill development and evaluation of procedures and results.

-504 ADOLESCENCE IN THE FAMILY CONTEXT Prerequisites: 201, 265 or permission of instructor.
-The influences of adolescent behavior on the family and the influence of the family environment on adolescent development.

-506 FAMILY FINANCIAL MANAGEMENT Analysis of the family as a financial unit including financial problems and their resolution, decision-making patterns and financial practices behavior.
-Cases, exercises, problems and

-518 HISTORY OF FURNISHINGS & INTERIORS I Study of furnishings and interiors from antiquity through the eighteenth century, with emphasis on the social-cultural influences shaping their development.

-519 HISTORY OF FURNISHINGS AND INTERIORS II

-Study of nineteenth and twentieth century furnishings and interiors, with emphasis on the social-cultural influences shaping their development.
+Emphasis on individualized experience, skill development and evaluation of procedures and results. - 504 ADOLESCENCE IN THE FAMILY CONTEXT 3 credits Prerequisites: 201, 265 or permission of instructor.
+The influences of adolescent behavior on the family and the influence of the family environment on adolescent development. - 506 FAMILY FINANCIAL MANAGEMENT 3 credits Analysis of the family as a financial unit including financial problems and their resolution, decision-making patterns and financial practices behavior.
+Cases, exercises, problems and computer analysis - 518 HISTORY OF FURNISHINGS & INTERIORS | 3 credits Study of furnishings and interiors from antiquity through the eighteenth century, with emphasis on the social-cultural influences shaping their development. - HISTORY OF FURNISHINGS AND INTERIORS (I 519 3 credits Study of nineteenth and twentieth century furnishings and interiors, with emphasis on the socialcultural influences shaping their development.

+520 EXPERIMENTAL FOODS

-Prerequisites: 246, 3150:130.
+3 credits Prerequisites: 246, 3150:130.
 Theory and methods in the experimental study of foods.
 Sensory evaluation and instrumental analysis of food quality.
 Individual research emphasized.
 Lecture/Laboratory.

-523 PROFESSIONAL IMAGE ANALYSIS 3 credits es: Senior status.
-Comparison of theories associated with projecting and maximizing an appropriate professional image consistent with career goals and objectives.
+523 PROFESSIONAL IMAGE ANALYSIS

+Prerequisites: Senior status.
+Comparison of theories associated with projecting and maximizing an appropriate professional image consistent with career goals and objectives 3 credits

-524 NUTRITION IN THE LIFE CYCLE Prerequisite: 316 or permission of instructor.
-Study of the physiological basis for nutritional requirements; interrelating factors which affect growth, development, maturation and nutritional status from conception through the elderly years.
+524 NUTRITION IN THE LIFE CYCLE

+Prerequisite: 316 or permission of instructor.
+Study of the physiological basis for nutritional requirements; interrelating factors which affect growth, development, maturation and nutri-tional status from conception through the elderly years.

-532 INTERIOR TEXTILES AND PRODUCT ANALYSIS Prerequisite: 158.
+532 INTERIOR TEXTILES AND PRODUCT ANALYSIS 3 credits Prerequisite: 158.
 Examination, evaluation, and analysis of products for interiors with emphasis on trade classifications, selection criteria, economic factors, and legislative concerns.

-533 RESIDENTIAL DESIGN 3 credits Prerequisites: 158, 7100:282.
+533 RESIDENTIAL DESIGN 3 credits

+Prerequisites: 158, 7100:282.
 A study of interior design as applied to residential aspects with emphasis on conceptual, analytical, and graphic skills.
-534 COMMERCIAL DESIGN
+534 COMMERCIAL DESIGN 3 credits